My Breakthrough: A Culture of Team SellingFriday February 28th, 2014

 We have a small, close-knit team here at Brolik.
 We’ve experienced solid growth year over year since our inception in 2004, but 2013 felt different from the rest.
 The company celebrates 10 years in business on January 14th, 2014.
 But, it’s not just this milestone we’re celebrating… this year the company reached a level of maturity that we can be proud of.
 As a small agency, cash flow challenges, production bottlenecks, inefficient processes and peaks and valleys in new business are common.
 This year our talent, experience and execution aligned better than ever before.
 To put a cap on the year, and to put this somewhat vague concept of “maturity” into more tangible terms, each of our team members will present their personal breakthroughs over the last year.
 In the process, we hope you’ll get to know the people who make up Brolik a little better.

-I joined the Brolik team in June of last year.
+I joined the Brolik team in June of last year after getting tired of doing side jobs for extra money.
 As Director of Client Relations, my job is to spearhead our sales effort.
 Like many small, boutique agencies, our team composition is 90 percent dedicated to product, 10 percent business development.
 This past year was a tremendous year of growth for our company.
 We have added polish to our portfolio, and our digital strategy services are increasingly supplying demand.
 In a company where most of us are developers, designers and strategists, we have managed to reach beyond ourselves to build something remarkable: a culture where team selling is at its core.

 Walk into the Brolik offices and nothing resembles the persona of a sales environment.
 There are no leaderboards praising top performers.
 No bullpens with folks dialing out a hundred calls a day.
 Streamers and balloons will not auspiciously begin showering down from the skies when that one, big fish is reeled in.
 Our culture is far from the bullish characters of Glengarry Glen Ross.
 In fact, the serenity and calm under which our team appears to function, is a modest representation of how well we sell with purpose and conviction.